etan18/Obsidian-Notes/Machine Learning/Neural Networks/neural networks.md

 ## miscellaneous notes
 - Training time for neural networks is long compared to most classification methods.
 Techniques like [[convolutional neural networks]] are a way to simplify computations.
 - *Dropout* is a training technique that temporarily tosses out nodes at random to prevent the network from relying on any single node.
 Dropout rate is a hyperparameter of NNs.

+---
+## recurrent neural networks
+Basic, or "vanilla," [[neural networks]], like the ones described above, are known as **feedforward** neural networks.
+This means that the outputs of neurons in one layer are fed as inputs to neurons in the next layer only.

+Because of this, we now have directed weights, such that $W_{ij} \ne W_{ji}$, but both can exist for any two neurons in the network $i \ne j$.
+- RNNs are prone to the [[vanishing gradient problem]].
+This is because when we train an RNN using backprop, we "unroll" the recurrent connections into an extremely deep, highly repetitive feed-forward network.